 For those just starting out on their training journey, there are a number of simple, inexpensive dog training equipment that you should consider investing in and some that we would recommend that you steer clear of too.
 We have pulled together a helpful little list of dog training equipment along with some recommended high quality dog training equipment brands too.

 - An Appropriate Collar or Harness

-- Training Equipment You Should NOT Invest In
+- Dog Training Equipment You Should NOT Invest In

-This little, very inexpensive gadget is a surprisingly powerful and helpful tool to have in your dog training arsenal.
+This little, very inexpensive gadget is a surprisingly powerful and helpful piece of training equipment to have in your dog training equipment arsenal.

 A clicker allows you to clearly mark the desired behaviour offered by your dog by making a “click” followed by a reward (normally a tasty treat).
 Your dog will quickly start to understand that not only do they receive a treat every time the click comes but they also know that this means they have done something that you are happy with and they will offer the behaviour again more readily as a result.
 Simple, effective, fun and fair.

 We would always recommend having a spare clicker around as they are small and easy to lose and investing in a wrist coil can save them from being misplaced and keeps them easy to access when you are working on a quick-fire training session.

 There are lots of clickers on the market and everyone has their own favourite in terms of ease of use, the sound of the click and even design and color choices.
 You can’t really go wrong with the best-selling I-Click, developed by renowned Clicker Trainer Karen Pryor.
 It is compact, the click is clear but not overbearing, it is a functional shape, inexpensive and available in a selection of colours.
 Make sure you are buying the real deal though as there are lots of imitations and they don’t all work as well.